Questions about statistics

-It's possible that your competitors raised their bids, so your ad groups are not winning auctions due to low bids or downward bid adjustments.
-Your ads can win auctions and be selected for impressions if you increase your bids and cancel your bid adjustments.
+Your competitors may have raised their bids, so your ad groups are losing auctions due to low bids or negative bid adjustments.
+Your ads can win auctions and be selected for impressions more often, if you increase your bids or remove the adjustments.

 - Your advertised offer is seasonal